 This is the current documentation (for version 3.1 and higher)

 BINSniper provides realtime alerts showing newly listed items.
-BINSniper alerts you within seconds of items being listed on eBay and Bonanza.com.
+BINSniper alerts you within seconds of items being listed on eBay.
 Whether you are an individual looking for rare or underpriced items, or a reseller finding product to resell, BINSNiper can meet your needs.
 If you are trying to find items to resell on eBay or other sites, take a look at our article on Buying and Reselling on eBay using BINSniper.

 BINSniper can monitor fixed-price items, auction style listings (commonly referred to as auctions) and auction style listings with a Buy-It-Now option.

 You can monitor multiple sites for new listings that are rare, hard to find, or priced below market price.
 BINSniper alerts you quickly, so you can get to the deals fast.
-Just login to the provider websites (eBay, Bonanza) like you normally do, start BINSniper, set up a search, and you’re ready to go!
+Just login to eBay like you normally do, start BINSniper, set up a search, and you’re ready to go!
 When you select an item, you will be taken to a fast loading item detail page where you can view major details of the item and then go straight to the buy page or view more details on the listing site.
 You can also just go straight to the listing site.